-A provision is recognised when it is probable that an outflow of resources embodying economic benefits will be required to settle an obligation arising from a past event, and a reliable estimate can be made of the amount of the obligation.
-The amount of such obligations is discounted, where the impact of discounting is material, in order to determine the amount of the provision.
+A provision is recognised when it is probable that an outflow of resources embodying economic benefits will be required to settle an obligation arising from a past event, and when a reliable estimate can be made of the amount of the obligation.
+The amount of this obligation is discounted to determine the amount of the provision as soon as this update is significant

-At the closing date, provisions for contingencies and charges are determined on the basis of the best estimate of the expenditure required to extinguish the obligation existing at that date.
+At the closing date, provisions for contingencies and charges are determined based on the best estimate of the expenditure required to extinguish the obligation existing at that date.

-Provisions recorded under liabilities (other than those relating to financial instruments, employee benefits and insurance contracts) mainly relate to restructuring, claims and litigation, and fines and penalties.
+Provisions recorded under liabilities in the Group's balance sheet, other than those relating to financial instruments, employee benefits and insurance contracts, mainly relate to restructuring, litigation, fines and penalties.